jsx-eslint/eslint-plugin-react/docs/rules/jsx-handler-names.md

 - `eventHandlerPropPrefix`: Prefix for props that are used as event handlers.
 Defaults to `on`
 - `checkLocalVariables`: Determines whether event handlers stored as local variables are checked.
 Defaults to `false`
 - `checkInlineFunction`: Determines whether event handlers set as inline functions are checked.
 Defaults to `false`
+- `ignoreComponentNames`: Array of glob strings, when matched with component name, ignores the rule on that component.
+Defaults to `[]`

 ## When Not To Use It